Michael Wolff's New Trump Tell-All 'Siege,' Stars Steve Bannon And A Cast Of No-Names

 These group attributions may carry the added weight of numbers, but they suffer from the same essential lack of verifiability.

 Wolff does have one source on the record.
 Again and again.
-From chapter to chapter, almost page to page, we see the words of Steve Bannon, a former Trump campaign manager and then White House "chief strategist" until he was fired in the furor over Fire and Fury.
+From chapter to chapter, almost page to page, we see the words of Steve Bannon, a former Trump campaign manager and then White House "chief strategist" for seven months.
+He later broke with Trump in the furor over Fire and Fury.

 The former chairman of the website Breitbart, Bannon has never quite left the world of "alt-right" media and movement politics.
 He has remained an active campaigner and adviser to nationalist and populist groups in Europe and elsewhere and worked for various Republican candidates in 2018.

 He also seems to have spent much of 2018 talking to Wolff, in whose new book he seems to be perched over the author's shoulder like Edgar Allan Poe's raven, squawking caustic remarks.
-In one moment, someone says Trump's businesses were "almost a criminal enterprise" and Bannon says "you could take out the almost."
+In one moment, Wolff says Trump's businesses had "increasingly seemed to resemble a semi-criminal enterprise" and then has Bannon chuckling: "I think we can drop the 'semi' part."
 At times, Bannon quite nearly takes over the narrative, as when Wolff lets one Bannon quote run without interruption for five pages.

 In truth, Bannon's idiosyncratic view of the world and raw language provide much of the color and punch in this book.
 But his vocabulary of imperatives and superlatives grows wearisome, like a sportscaster declaring each dramatic moment the turning point of the game.
 Bannon is always declaring one crisis or another — the budget, the wall, the midterms, the Brett Kavanaugh nomination to the Supreme Court — to be the crux of the entire Trump presidency.